tazama-lf/relay-service/README.md

 - ### Start Function

-typescript start: () => Promise<boolean>
+typescript startRelayServices: () => Promise<boolean>

-The `start` function initializes the service by setting up subscribers to read messages from the configured input source.
-After successful initialization, it calls the `relayMessage` function to begin the message forwarding process.
+The `startRelayServices` function initializes the service by setting up subscribers to read messages from the configured input source; leveraging [`frms-coe-startup-lib`](https://github.com/tazama-lf/frms-coe-startup-lib).
+After successful initialization, an `execute` function is provided (with a custom implementation) to be called whenever a NATS message is received.
+Ultimately, it is this `execute` function which will call the `relay` method to forward your message to the destination set in your environment

-- ### Initialize Producer Function

-typescript initProducer: () => Promise<boolean>

-This function is responsible for setting up a producer connection based on the destination type specified in the configuration (`config.destinationType`).
-The function supports three destination types: NATS, RabbitMQ, and REST API.
-It establishes the appropriate connection and prepares the service for relaying messages to the destination.

 - ### Relay Message Function

-typescript relayMessage: (message: Uint8Array) => Promise<void>
+typescript relay: (message: Uint8Array) => Promise<void>

 This function acts as the central hub for message forwarding.
 It determines the appropriate destination service/messaging queue based on the (`config.destinationType`) and calls the corresponding relay function.
-Supported destinations include RabbitMQ, NATS, and REST API.
+The [`frms-coe-startup-lib`](https://github.com/tazama-lf/frms-coe-startup-lib) supports RabbitMQ, NATS, and REST API.

-- ### Destination-Specific Relay Functions

-The following functions handle the actual forwarding of messages to their respective destinations:

-#### 1. Relay to NATS

-typescript relayToNats: (message: string) => Promise<boolean>

-This function forwards messages to a NATS listener.

-#### 2. Relay to RabbitMQ

-typescript relayToRabbitMQ: (message: string) => Promise<boolean>

-This function sends messages to a RabbitMQ listener.

-#### 3. Relay to REST API

-typescript relayToRestAPI: (message: string) => Promise<void>

-This function forwards messages to an endpoint on a server via REST API.

 ## **_2. System Architecture_**